-The calculations described herein are pertinent to appraising widely-held ideas concerning the efficiency of deep convection in relation to the radial location of the convection within a typical tropical-cyclone scale vortex.
-These ideas originated from pioneering analytical calculations by Schubert and Hack (1982) and Hack and Schubert (1986), wherein a fixed spatial distribution of diabatic heating is located at different radii from the vortex centre, where, inter alia, the inertial stability is locally different.
+The calculations described herein are pertinent to appraising widely held ideas concerning the efficiency of deep convection in relation to the radial location of the convection within a typical tropical-cyclone-scale vortex.
+These ideas originated from pioneering analytical calculations by Schubert and Hack (1982) and Hack and Schubert (1986) in an axisymmetric context, wherein a fixed spatial distribution of diabatic heating is located at different radii from the vortex centre, where, inter alia, the inertial stability is locally different.
 Schubert and Hack's argument is that an increase in the local inertial stability acts to impede the strength of the secondary circulation produced by a given heating rate of fixed spatial structure.
-As a result rising air parcels cool at a lower rate as they expand so that more of the diabatic heating is available to increase their temperature: i.e. the heating is "more efficient" in raising the temperature of the cloud updraught.
+As a result, rising air parcels (strictly rings of air) cool at a lower rate as they expand, so that more of the diabatic heating is available to increase their temperature: i.e. the heating is 'more efficient' in raising the temperature of the cloud updraught.

-The realism of a calculation with fixed heating has been questioned by Smith and Montgomery (2016), who pointed out that, in reality, a reduction of the strength of the secondary circulation in the region of heating would be accompanied by a corresponding reduction in the strength and radial distribution of the diabatic heating rate.
-The calculations presented here provide an opportunity to quantify the differences in heating rate as a function of radial location, albeit in a situation where the cloud updraught is not assumed to be in approximate hydrostatic balance, unlike the updraught in Schubert and Hack's calculations.
+The realism of a calculation with fixed heating has been questioned by Smith and Montgomery (2016), who pointed out that, in reality, a reduction of the strength of the secondary circulation in the region of heating would be accompanied by a corresponding reduction in the strength and radial distribution of the axisymmetric diabatic heating rate.
+The calculations presented here provide an opportunity to quantify the differences in heating rate as a function of radial location, albeit in a situation where the cloud updraught is not assumed to be in approximate hydrostatic balance, or an axisymmetric convective ring, unlike the updraught in Schubert and Hack's calculations.

-Figure 14 shows time-height series of the maximum diabatic heating rate (characterized here by the material
+Figure 15 shows time-height series of the local maximum diabatic heating rate (characterized here by the material derivative,